spham395/05-Python-Programming/05_oop/lab5c.md

 * Utilize a `__init__()`
 * Ensure variables are correct type \(class vs instance variables\)
 * Utilize methods for getters and setters
-* Create an few instances of your class.
-Populate it with data utilzing a init and/or getters and setters
+* Create a few instances of your class.
+Populate it with data utilizing an init and/or getters and setters
-* Split your classes into seperate files and import them properly
+* Split your classes into separate files and import them properly

 ## Additional: